apache/zeppelin/docs/install/install.md

 If you want to install Apache Zeppelin with a stable binary package, please visit [Apache Zeppelin download Page](http://zeppelin.apache.org/download.html).
 After unpacking, jump to [Starting Apache Zeppelin with Command Line](#starting-apache-zeppelin-with-command-line) section.

+If you have downloaded `netinst` binary, [install additional interpreters](http://localhost:4000/install/install.html#install-interpreters) or simply run `./bin/install-interpreter.sh --all` before you jump to [Starting Apache Zeppelin with Command Line](#starting-apache-zeppelin-with-command-line) section.

 ### Building from Source
 If you want to build from the source, the software below needs to be installed on your system.